-Below the menu, the toolbar lets you carry out a range of actions, such as: new network creation, load a network, save, zoom in-out, rotate, switch between relations (or add a new one) and display help messages for the menu options.
+Below the menu, the toolbar lets you carry out a range of actions, such as: new network creation, load a network file, save current network, print as well as switch between relations, add new relations and display help messages for the menu options.

-The middle part of the window is occupied by the dock/toolbar (left-side) and a virtual "canvas" (right-side) where network nodes and edges appear.
+The main part of the application window is occupied by the sidebar panels (left-right) and a virtual "canvas" (right-side) where network nodes and edges appear.

 With one click, SocNetV can visualize the network in some intuitive ways.
 There are two layout categories:

 Finally, at the end of the toolbox there are options to toggle node sizes according to their inDegree/outDegree and enable/disable layout guidelines.